 Care Labels:

-How to identify vintage clothing age?
+How to identify the age of vintage clothing?

-How to read vintage clothing tags?
+How to date a vintage dress?